microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 ## Should we use a Storm topology or Trident topology

-In Storm the structure of a distributed computation is referred to as topology and is made up of stream of data, stream producers called spouts, and operations called bolts.
-Storm topologies run forever, until explicitly killed or un-deployed.
+A Storm structure for distributed computation is called topology.
+A topology consists of stream of data, spouts that produce the data, and bots that process the data.
+Storm topologies run forever, until explicitly killed.

 Trident is a high-level abstraction for doing real time computing on top of Storm.
-It allows you to seamlessly intermix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying.
-If you’re familiar with high level batch processing tools like Pig or Cascading, the concepts of Trident will be very familiar – Trident has joins, aggregations, grouping, functions, and filters.
-In addition to these, Trident adds primitives for doing stateful, incremental processing on top of any database or persistence store.
-Trident has consistent, exactly-once semantics, so it is easy to reason about Trident topologies.
+Trident process messages in batches and it consists of joins, aggregations, grouping, functions, and filters.
+Trident support exactly-once semantics.

-The core scenario is to aggregate individual messages in to a Azure block, the batching feature provided by Trident make it a good choice.
+The core scenario is to aggregate individual messages in to an Azure block, the batching feature provided by Trident make it a good choice.
 We can simply aggregate a batch into a block if the batch can fits.
-If a batch is bigger than the max size of a block, we can simply split the batch up in to several blocks. the only limitation is that when the batch is smaller than a block, in which case, the block will not be filled up unless we add more customer logic to handle combining multiple batches into a single block.
+If a batch is bigger than the max size of a block, we can simply split the batch up in to several blocks.
+The only limitation is that when the batch is smaller than a block, in which case, the block will not be filled up unless we add more customer logic to handle combining multiple batches into a single block.

 ## What are built-in stream groupings in Storm and what kind of grouping do we need for our scenario
-There are seven built-in stream groupings in Storm
+Storm has seven built-in stream groupings:
 1. Shuffle grouping
 2. Fields grouping
 3. All grouping